django/django/docs/getting-started.rst

 ------------------

-There's one final concept we want to introduce you to before you go on to build sites with Channels - consmer ordering
+There's one final concept we want to introduce you to before you go on to build sites with Channels - consumer ordering.

 Because Channels is a distributed system that can have many workers, by default it just processes messages in the order the workers get them off the queue.